In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is intergenerational trauma.

 Trauma that occurs at an individual level is devastating enough, but when it occurs on a collective level, the effects of that trauma may not stop with the people who directly experienced the traumatic events.

-Intergenerational trauma affects descendants who didn’t directly experience the traumatic events that their parents and other family members may have gone through.
+Intergenerational trauma affects descendants who didn’t directly experience the traumatic events that their family members went through.
 Its effects go beyond individual psychology; it also acts at a family, social, and cultural level.
 In addition to psychosocial effects, it impacts neurobiology and appears to have genetic effects.

 Intergenerational trauma causes increased rates of PTSD, depression, and anxiety disorders.
 People may turn to substances in an attempt to cope.
 Physical health outcomes may also be affected, and historical trauma has been linked to increased rates of hepatitis C and HIV in Aboriginal youth.